apache/echarts-doc/en/option/series/treemap.md

 ##${prefix} ellipsis(boolean) = true

-When the text is beyond the rectangle edges, whether to replace the excess part with apostrophe.
+When the text is overflow the rectangle boundary, whether to replace the excess part with apostrophe.

 {{use:partial-text-style(